-We can provide legal advice if you have been requested by the Independent Commission Against Corruption (ICAC) or the Police Integrity Commission (PIC) to answer questions or attend an interview or if you have been served with a:
+We can provide legal advice if you have been requested by the Independent Commission Against Corruption (ICAC) or the Law Enforcement Conduct Commission (LECC) to answer questions or attend an interview, or if you have been served with a:

 Important!
-When you have first received a formal or informal request by PIC or ICAC you should seek legal advice
+If you receive a formal or informal request by LECC or ICAC you should seek legal advice

 before providing any information.

-To receive legal assistance from the Legal Representation Office (LRO) you must first complete an Application for Legal Assistance form and provide a copy of any Notice or Summons you have received.
+To receive legal assistance from the Office of the General Counsel (OGC) you must first complete an Application for Legal Assistance form and provide a copy of any Notice or Summons you have received.

-You may, if the matter is urgent, make a telephone request for legal assistance, but this must be followed up with the Application Form, which must then be posted or faxed to this Office within 48 hours (see
+You may, if the matter is urgent, make a telephone request for legal assistance, but this must be followed up with the Application Form, which must then be emailed, posted or faxed to this Office within 48 hours (see OGC Contact details).

-summonses issued by the ICAC or PIC to appear before them.
+summonses issued by the ICAC or LECC to appear before them.